JustinMountain/our-civic-voice/README.md

 ## Architecture

 Our Civic Voice is still a work in progress.
-The following represents the MVP architecture that I'm currently working towards:
+The following represents the MVP architecture that I'm currently working on:

 [![Architecture diagram image](/images/architecture.jpg "Planned Architecture")](/images/architecture.jpg)